dentarg/auth0-blog/_posts/2018-03-29-vuejs-kanban-board-the-development-process.markdown

 layout: post
 title: "Vue.js Kanban Board: The Development Process"
 description: "Let's use Vue.js to build a Kanban board with drag and drop support."
-longdescription: "In this article, we are going to learn how to use Vue.js to develop a Kanban board with drag and drop support."
+longdescription: "In this article we are going to learn how to use Vue.js, a progressive JavaScript framework for building user interfaces on the web, to develop a Kanban board with drag and drop support."
-date: 2018-03-01 09:00
+date: 2018-03-29 09:00
 category: Technical Guide, Frontend, VueJS
 author:
   name: Steve Hobbs